ros-industrial/rep/rep-ixxxx.rst

 #.
 Controllers that support or are configured with more than a single motion group should use the `JOINT_TRAJ_PT_FULL`_ message if they wish to relay trajectories for all configured motion groups.
 #.
 The elements of the ``joint_data`` field shall represent the joint space positions of the corresponding joint axes of the controller.
    Units are *radians* for rotational or revolute axes, and *metres* for translational or prismatic axes (see also [#REP103]_).
+   Server programs shall convert joint pose data to units used by the controller.
 #.
 The ``duration`` field represents total segment duration for all joints in seconds [#REP103]_.
    The generic nodes calculate this duration based on the time needed by the slowest joint to complete the segment.
    As an alternative to the ``duration`` field, the value of the ``velocity`` field is a value representing the fraction ``(0.0, 1.0]`` of maximum joint velocity that should be used when executing the motion for the current segment.